 It depends on the location (indoor or outdoor) but I would say that wearing a dress that ends at or below the knees would be best.
-Bring a nice coat or shawl with you that you can leave at your seat while you’re dancing/socializing, but wear when you’re outdoors.posted 8 months ago
+Bring a nice coat or shawl with you that you can leave at your seat while you’re dancing/socializing, but wear when you’re outdoors.posted about 1 year ago

 I hear you.
 Weddings are tricky!
 I have written a novel for you; I hope you can get something out of it: